LingConLab/bezhta-morph/README.md

 ## Sources
 ### Grammar & dictionary
 The parser follows (Comri et al., 2015) and (Madieva, 1965) descriptions of Bezhta Proper with the lexicon gathered from (Khalilov, 2015) dictionary.
-The digitized version of the dictionary is available at TBD.
+The digitized version of the dictionary is available at (bezhta_dict)[https://github.com/zadushevno/bezhta_dict].
 ### Texts
 For evaluation, I use Bezhta translation of The Gospel of Luke and The Book of Proverbs, a text from Madieva's grammar (1964) and two annotated texts.
 The texts are available in the [corpora directory](https://github.com/LingConLab/bezhta-morph/tree/main/coverage/corpus)